-Easy and quick perfectly seared Portuguese Scallops with lemon, garlic and port wine reduction sauce recipe served with cooked rice.
+Easy and quick perfectly seared Portuguese Scallop Recipe with lemon, garlic and port wine reduction sauce recipe served with cooked rice.

 The Portuguese style of food is about simple dishes with few ingredients but with strong flavors.
 This recipe ticks all these boxes 🙂 Delicioso!

 - Start by patting dry your scallops with paper towel to remove any water excess.
 Season scallops with salt and pepper.

 - Heat 1 tablespoon olive oil in a frying pan over high heat until hot.

 - Add half of scallops and cook for 2 minutes on each side or until browned.